MetroPictures/MPCore/README.md

 The `cdn_directive` is an object that describes how to connect to the FTP server.
 The `home_dir` directive here is the root folder containing the sculpture's files.
 So far, only anonymous connections are supported.

+The `custom_test_pad` directive points to the folder where you have your custom test pad.
+See the original one for an example of how it's written.

 ### CDN

 An [FTP server](https://github.com/MetroPictures/MPCDN) exists to push the necessary files to the sculptures (which are, of course, too large to be hosted here).
 Conventionally, each sculpture should have a `prompts` folder (full of mp3s for the IVR to "say").
 If the sculpture includes video, a `video` folder is required.